Rome, Open City

 Rome, Open City centres on a small group of people linked to the underground Italian resistance, and uses these key characters to dramatise the everyday trauma of the Nazi occupation.
 The film examines how greed and pride can breed devastating actions, and how a deal with the devil never ends up in your favour.
 The film creates a tension, stemming from the constant threats of betrayal and violence, which never really eases, in a reflection of the exhausting reality of life in Nazi occupied Rome.

 Rome, Open City casts a mixture of untrained actors alongside actors from variety theatre and comedy film.
 Rosselini explained later in interviews that in casting comedic actors in serious roles he intended to level the playing field and enable more equality in skill with the untrained members of the cast.
 Moments of comedy shine through the tragic script, serving to reinforce the realism of the characters, contrast with the extreme lows, and most of all present the spirit of the Italian people as strong and uncompromising.

 The remarkable proximity between the film’s placement in time and the actuality of the Nazi occupation lends Rome, Open City the rawness of a wound still healing.
 The emotional power of the film jumps the gap in time, as the shockwaves of WWII horrors shake audiences once again in 2014.

-Rome, Open City opens in selected cinemas nationwide on 7th March 2014.
+Rome, Open City is released in select cinemas on 7th March 2014.